Hannah Reji Koshy

 Hannah Reji Koshy is an Indian actress and model from Kerala.
 She made her acting debut in 2016 with the Malayalam film Darvinte Parinamam.
 She was one of the Top 6 finalists of Miss India South, an Indian associated Beauty pageant.
-She also competed in Miss Diva: Miss Universe India 2018 and finished as a Top 5 finalist.
+She also competed in Miss Diva, Miss Universe India 2018 and finished as a Top 5 finalist.

 Early life

-Hannah hails from the city Kochi of Kerala.
-Apart from being an Actress, she is a professional model who created her appearance in various beauty pageants.
+Hannah Reji Koshy hails from Kochi, Ernakulam.
+Apart from her acting career, she is a professional model who created her appearance in various beauty pageants.
 Hannah completed her schooling from Assisi Vidyaniketan and graduated from Sharavathi Dental College from Karnataka.
 She was also seen essaying the main role in a video titled Living Nirbhaya which was released on 8 March (International Women's Day).
-Hannah is a dentist.
+Koshy is a dentist.

 Career

 Films

-Hannah made her debut to the Malayalam film industry in 2016 through the film Darvinte Parinamam which is directed by Jijo Antony.
-She portrayed the role of Ancy, a simple and traditional girl carrying the supporting role in the film, co-starred with Prithviraj Sukumaran.
+Hannah made her debut in the Malayalam film industry in 2016 through the film Darvinte Parinamam directed by Jijo Antony.
+She portrayed the role of Ancy, a simple and traditional girl carrying the supporting role in the film, co-starring Prithviraj Sukumaran.
 The film released on 18 March 2016.
-In the following year she starred in Rakshadhikari Baiju Oppu, in which she played the wife of title character Baiju played by Biju Menon.
+The following year she starred in Rakshadhikari Baiju Oppu, in which she played the wife of title character Baiju played by Biju Menon.
 The film won Kerala State Film Award for Best Film with Popular Appeal and Aesthetic Value.
+Her performance in the film Kooman earned her the Kerala Film Critics Association Award for Best Supporting Actress for the year 2022.